DCMLab/scarlatti_sonatas/README.md

 For information on how to obtain and use the dataset, please refer to [this documentation page](https://dcmlab.github.io/scarlatti_sonatas/introduction).

-# Domenico Scarlatti – Keyboard Sonatas
+# Domenico Scarlatti – Keyboard Sonatas (A corpus of annotated scores)

 ## Getting the data